102 honorary aides-de-camp appointed at Istana

 "This strong spirit of volunteerism and camaraderie was especially evident this past year, as the Corps was involved in over 100 events," she added.

-Major Muhammad Izzuddin Amirruddin, 31, another newcomer, said it was a privilege to be involved in President Halimah's community engagement efforts.
+Major Muhammad Izzuddin Amirruddin, 31, another newcomer, said it was a privilege to be involved in Madam Halimah's community engagement efforts.

-"The basic requirement of any HADC is to think quickly on your feet, and being trained as an officer gave me this plus the required critical thinking," he said.
+"The basic requirement of any HADC is to think quickly on your feet, and being trained as an officer gave me this plus the required critical thinking," he added.

 The operations officer from the 9th Battalion, Singapore Infantry Regiment, is one of the few outside of the Commando formation to have completed the Ranger Course, regarded as the toughest small unit leadership course in the SAF.

-Assistant Superintendent of Police (Volunteer) Paul Seah, who has served 14 years with the Volunteer Special Constabulary, said his interest in his new role was sparked after interacting with HADCs at an Istana Open House two years ago.
+Assistant Superintendent of Police (Volunteer) Paul Seah, 34, said his interest was sparked after interacting with HADCs at an Istana Open House two years ago.

-"They really impressed me with their professionalism, meticulousness, keen eye for detail, and I dare say they are the ambassadors of their respective services.
-This is something I hope to be able to learn from the more experienced HADCs," said the 34-year-old, who is subject head for student management at Maris Stella High School.
+"They impressed me with their professionalism, meticulousness and keen eye for detail," said the subject head for student management at Maris Stella High School.